-Facilitator 1 to ask groups to provide feedback to the overall audience (5 minutes).
+Facilitator 1 to ask groups to provide feedback to the overall audience (5 minutes) and to capture key points on a flip chart.
 Then compare and contrast the thoughts gathered on the flip chart.

 Summary guidance:

 Key points for the facilitator to look for include: